 Spay N Save - Rescue of the Month, April 2019

 Although we call it our Rescue of the Month program, we also work with non-profit animal welfare organizations.
 Founded in 2011, Spay N Save is an award-winning non-profit spay and neuter clinic based in Longwood, Florida.
 Their mission is to reduce pet overpopulation and euthanasia by offering high-volume, low-cost spay & neuter surgeries.
-We sat down with Executive Director, Joanne Montchal, who share some amazing
+We sat down with Spay N Save's Executive Director, Joanne Montchal, who shared how this amazing organization is truly making an impact.

 Tell us about how Spay N Save Animal Clinic was started.
 Is there a personal story behind your mission?